S Club 8: 2003–2023: Sundown, I Dream, split, The Big Reunion, Instagram live series

 The group joined the S Club United tour in April 2003, billed as S Club 8, releasing a fifth single, "Fool No More", on 30 June.
 It reached number 4 in the UK chart.
 A second single, "Sundown", was released in the UK on 29 September 2003 reaching number 4 in the UK.
 The album, Sundown, was released on 13 October 2003 and reached number 13.
 The record company perceived the album as a failure.
 In a review for BBC Music, Jack Smith stated that some of Sundowns tracks, "come across as brattier, livelier, younger relatives of...
 S Club('s)", and that "the album only really flags when the '8 attempt to do more grown-up songs".
 The third single, "Don't Tell Me You're Sorry", was released on 29 December 2003 in the UK where it reached number 11.

 After this, the band turned to acting and were cast in the show, I Dream which portrayed S Club 8 as members of a larger ensemble cast.
 Despite the show being tailored around them, every member of S Club 8 still had to audition.
 I Dream revolved around the summer school Avalon Heights, run by Professor Toone (played by Christopher Lloyd of Back to the Future fame), where the characters tried to improve their talents in the performing arts.
 On 15 November 2004, the show's theme tune "Dreaming" was released as a single, sung by members Sandford and Goldspink.
 The single charted at number 19.
 On 29 November 2004 an album titled Welcome to Avalon Heights was released, containing songs from the show performed by S Club 8 members and the rest of the cast.
 The album debuted at number 133.
 The group disbanded in 2005.

-In 2012, member Franks revealed that the band had been “so close to being part of” ITV’s The Big Reunion.
+In 2012, member McClean revealed that the band had been “so close to being part of” ITV’s The Big Reunion.
 Member Renfree also spoke about the show on an Instagram live, citing that once member Goldspink had later decided to not take part, that the band were dropped from the potential lineup.

 In 2020, during the COVID-19 lockdown, member Asforis (now Perry) held an Instagram live series, interviewing the other seven members in turn over the course of seven weeks.

-In 2023, when S Club 7 reunited for The Good Times tour, many fans asked if S Club 8 would also be reuniting.
-Members Franks and Renfree held an Instagram Live Q&A to confirm that S Club 8 had not been asked to reunite for the tour.
-Both Franks and Renfree encouraged fans to “make some noise” in support, to encourage a paid opportunity for a professional reunion.
+In 2023, when S Club reunited for The Good Times tour, many fans asked if S Club 8 would also be reuniting.
+Members McClean and Renfree held an Instagram Live Q&A to confirm that S Club 8 had not been asked to reunite for the tour.
+Both McClean and Renfree encouraged fans to “make some noise” in support, to encourage a paid opportunity for a professional reunion.
 A petition was started shortly after, aiming for an initial 500 signatures.
 As of 2025, it has garnered 324 signatures.